istekhar44/DSA-Series/README.md

 ## 🔥 Author

-Created by [Your Name] – Feel free to fork and contribute.
+Created by Md Istekhar Alam – Feel free to fork and contribute.

 ## 📄 License